dathere/ckanext-gztr/README.md

 # Installation and Setup

 In this installation guide we'll use a CKAN source install set up for development on Ubuntu 22.04 and we’ll refer to the default installation location of `/usr/lib/ckan/default/src/ckan` during these steps along with the configuration file at `/etc/ckan/default/ckan.ini`.
-Our installation is based on [this guide](https://dathere.github.io/de-intern-guide/onboarding/ckan-setup/) except that we use the `solr-9-impl` branch of `ckan-compose` before running any `ahoy` commands.
+Our installation is based on [`ckan-devstaller`](https://github.com/dathere/ckan-devstaller).

 > [!NOTE]
-> If setting up a new instance we suggest following [this guide](https://dathere.github.io/de-intern-guide/onboarding/ckan-setup/) for installation of [ckan-compose](https://github.com/tino097/ckan-compose) which provides a SOLR instance, Redis instance, and PostgreSQL database.
-When you get to the ckan-compose installation step, **ensure that you switch to the** `solr-9-impl` **branch** using `git switch solr-9-impl` before running any `ahoy` commands.
+> If setting up a new CKAN instance we suggest using [ckan-devstaller](https://github.com/dathere/ckan-devstaller).

 > [!WARNING]
 > The ckanext-gztr extension has worked on CKAN 2.10.6 and hasn’t been verified for other versions.